 The Parkinson’s Foundation anticipates granting three awards in 2017.

-The award is open to applicants, regardless of citizenship, living in the U.S. who are faculty members of U.S. institutions.
+The award is open to applicants, regardless of citizenship, who are residents and faculty members at institutions in the U.S. and Canada.

 Applicants from Parkinson’s Foundation research centers are eligible to apply.
 We require a letter of support from the applicant’s department chair to demonstrate the level of institutional commitment to the applicant.

-We restrict this program to full-time faculty members of U.S. institutions with a current Instructor or Assistant Professor post.
+We restrict this program to full-time faculty members of institutions in the U.S. and Canada with a current instructor or assistant professor post.
 As a career development initiative, the program is not open to current or prior holders of NIH R01 awards or their equivalent.
 An applicant must be in a tenure-track position or in the case of an Instructor, have the intent to begin a tenure-track position as shown by a support letter from his or her department chair.
 We will give only one award per institution each year, but we may consider special exceptions.